Install WordPress on Heroku in OS X Yosemite

 I found this handy WordPress template with built-in Heroku support.
 It has everything one needs to run WordPress on Heroku: PostgreSQL for WordPress (because MySQL on Heroku is a paid service), Amazon S3 and Cloudfront for your uploads since Heroku has an ephemeral file system, WP Sendgrid to send emails and WordPress HTTPS.
 Check out a copy with this command:

-git clone git://github.com/mhoofman/wordpress-heroku.git
+git clone https://github.com/mhoofman/wordpress-heroku.git

 Let’s run the project locally first because a file cannot be written to Heroku’s file system, and updating and installing plugins or themes should be done locally anyways and then pushed to Heroku.
 I’m using PhpStorm for my PHP development.

-mkdir -p ~/Sites echo "<html><body><h1>My site works</h1></body></html>" > ~/Sites/index.html.en
+mkdir -p ~/Sites echo "<html><body><h1>my site works</h1></body></html>" > ~/sites/index.html.en

 Enable PHP support: